210517-Enterprise/demos/week3/README.md

 To prep for Monday:
 - Complete [this Hackerrank Problem](https://www.hackerrank.com/210570-enterprise-hr2) and walk me through your solution on Monday.
 - Study SQL, AWS, and Java SE API's (think `Reflection`, `Stream API`, `Collection` Class implementations, `Optional` class).
-- Research how to build your own `ORM`.
-(This will be your next project which is assigned on either Monday or Tuesday).'
+- Research how to build your own `ORM` library.
+(This will be your next project which is assigned on either Monday or Tuesday).

 <br>